 The disaggregate analysis permits an additional insight.
 By including surplus in the model, we can examine the estimated purchase probability in each condition when surplus is equal to 0 (i.e., when price is equal to WTP and one would expect participants to be indifferent between buying and not buying).
-In the implicit condition, the estimated purchase probability when there was no surplus was 0.45, which did not statistically significantly differ from 0.5 (z = -1.49, p = .136).
-In the explicit condition, the estimated purchase probability when there was no surplus was 0.35, significantly less than 0.5 (z = -4.12, p < .001).
-In other words, when participants were not reminded of opportunity costs, WTPs appeared to be appropriately calibrated.
-When opportunity costs were explicit, WTPs appeared to be miscalibrated (e.g., if a participant claims to be willing to pay \$3.00, but is only 35 % likely to purchase at a price of \$3.00, that WTP report is not properly calibrated).
-Since choice aligns with WTP only when opportunity costs are implicit, this suggests that participants may neglect opportunity costs when reporting WTPs.
-We do not have specific process evidence to support this explanation, but it may be fruitful for future research to pursue this finding.
+In the implicit condition, the estimated purchase probability when there was no surplus was 0.454, which did not statistically significantly differ from 0.5 (z = -1.49, p = .136).
+In the explicit condition, the estimated purchase probability when there was no surplus was 0.349, significantly less than 0.5 (z = -4.12, p < .001).
+In other words, when participants have not been reminded of opportunity costs, they are approximately as likely to buy as they are to not buy when the item is priced at their WTP, suggesting WTP is appropriately calibrated.
+When opportunity costs are explicit, participants are less likely to buy (vs. not buy) when surplus is 0, suggesting WTP is not properly calibrated (e.g., if a consumer claims to be willing to pay \$3.00, but is only 35% likely to purchase at a price of \$3.00, that WTP report is not properly calibrated).
+Since choice corresponds to WTP only when opportunity costs are not